cqr/cdplus/README.markdown

     cdplus*
     ~/.cdplus$

-You can change what happens after you cd by editing cdplus in this directory.
+You can change what happens after you cd by editing your alias, with the -e or --exec parameter.
+For instance, if you wanted to get a more full directory listing, you could change your alias line to:

-This will likely be changed soon, so you can do everything without having to edit that file, but why glorify a hack?
+    alias cd="cdplus -e 'ls -la'"

+This example seems a bit silly, but you get the idea.

 If you need to go back to standard cd (i.e. no directory listing), just use the cdq alias we created or pass the -q (quiet) flag to cdplus (or cd).